 If your issue is not resolved after you start Excel in safe mode, go to method 3.

 - COM add-ins.
 These add-ins usually have to be installed and include DLLs and registry keys.
-COM add-ins created for one version of Excel frequently are not compatible with a newer version, and may cause crashes.
-They are not disabled by Safe mode, and should be investigated separately.

 Method 6: Check whether your file is being generated by a third partySometimes Excel files are generated by a third-party application.
 In this case, the files may be generated incorrectly, and some features may not work correctly when you open the files in Excel.
 If this occurs, test the features in new files outside the third-party application.
 If the features work correctly, you should make sure that the third party is aware of the issue.